jacoblapworth/akahu-sdk-swift/src/react/button.md

 ### Size

 The `size` prop allows you to modify the default button size.
-You can make buttons smaller, or span the width of their container.

 ```jsx
 <div>